slog-rs/slog/README.md

 Conduct](https://github.com/dpc/public/blob/master/COC.md).

-Any particular repositories under slog ecosystem might be created, controlled, maintained by other entities with various level of autonomy.
-Lets work together toward a common goal in respectful and welcoming atmosphere!
+Any particular repositories under slog ecosystem might be created, controlled, maintained by other entities with various levels of autonomy.
+Lets work together toward a common goal in a respectful and welcoming atmosphere!

 ## slog-related resources